Whistleblower Policy

 • the eligible whistleblower has reasonable grounds to believe that making a further disclosure of the information would be in the public interest; and

-• before making the disclosure, the eligible whistleblower gives written notice to the original recipient that incudes sufficient information to identify the previous disclosure and states that they intend to make a public interest disclosure; and
+• before making the disclosure, the eligible whistleblower gives written notice to the original recipient that includes sufficient information to identify the previous disclosure and states that they intend to make a public interest disclosure; and

 • the extent of information disclosed is no greater than necessary to inform the recipient of the disclosable matter.